StevenDuanCao/nn-from-scratch/README.md

 # nn_from_scratch

-An auto-differentiation engine and neural network architecture built with only a single dependency `numpy` to demonstrate foundational knowledge of ML.
+An auto-differentiation engine and neural network architecture built from only `numpy` to demonstrate foundational knowledge of ML.

 ### Auto-differentiation
 The `Node` class stores a value and gradient.
 The value can be manipulated through common operations.
 The gradient is automatically updated when backpropagation is called.
 Below is an example: